 Let us tell you that it was Sachin's elder brother, Ajit, who recognised his cricketing ability and introduced him to Cricket in 1984.
-He took Sachin to Ramakant Achrekars academy at Shivaji Park, Dadar, Mumbai.
+He took Sachin to Ramakant Achrekar's academy at Shivaji Park, Dadar, Mumbai.
 He was impressed by Sachin and advised him to shift his schooling to Sharadashram Vidyamandir English High School in Dadar.
-Sachin went to his aunt's home which was nearer to the school in Dadar and took admission in the school.
+Sachin went to his aunt's home which was nearer to the school in Dadar and took admitted to the school.
 His career was shaped by the efforts and guidance of his coach Ramakant Achrekar.
-Do you know that the Dronacharya award-winning Guru was passed away on 2 January, 2019, in Mumbai?
+Do you know that the Dronacharya award-winning Guru passed away on 2 January 2019, in Mumbai?

 Do you know that the career of world-famous cricketer Sachin Tendulkar began at the age of 13 years when he made his cricket debut in the Cricket Club of India?
-On 11 December, 1988 in a first-class cricket match between Mumbai and Gujarat, Sachin scored 100 not out.
-Starting from here, he played several cricket matches at the national as well as international level.
+On 11 December 1988 in a first-class cricket match between Mumbai and Gujarat, Sachin scored 100 not out.
+Starting from here, he played several cricket matches at the national as well as international levels.

 In the 2011 World Cup Victory, he became the highest run-scorer with 482 runs at an average of 53.55 in the tournament and he could not stop his tears after this victory.

-Tendulkar became the first batsman in history to cross the 34,000 run aggregate in all formats of Cricket on 5 December, 2012.
-In an international cricket approx. he played a total of 657 matches.
-On 16th March, 2012, his much-awaited 100th-century milestone was achieved against Bangladesh in the Asia Cup.
-Sachin announced his retirement on 23rd December, 2012 from ODI Cricket.
+Tendulkar became the first batsman in history to cross the 34,000 run aggregate in all formats of Cricket on 5 December 2012.
+In international cricket approx. he played a total of 657 matches.
+On 16th March 2012, his much-awaited 100th-century milestone was achieved against Bangladesh in the Asia Cup.
+Sachin announced his retirement on 23rd December 2012 from ODI Cricket.
 He also stated that he will not be playing in T20 Internationals.

 Major Cricket teams he played for: Indian Cricket Team, A.C.C.
 Asian XI, Mumbai Cricket teams, Mumbai Indians and Yorkshire Cricket team.

 Sachin Tendulkar: Awards and Recognition

-There are a lot more to cherish about him in his biography.
+There is a lot more to cherish about him in his biography.
 Let us see several awards and recognition he has achieved.

 - Arjuna Award – 1994